-Our methodology included reviewing written policies and procedures, financial records, and other pertinent documents; interviewing various personnel of the department, as well as certain external parties; analysis of comparative data obtained from internal sources; and testing selected transactions.
+Our methodology included reviewing written policies and procedures, financial records, and other pertinent documents; interviewing various personnel of the department, as well as certain external parties; analyzing comparative data obtained from internal sources; and testing selected transactions.
 We reviewed sales and use tax collections and distributions, and performed sample testing of sales and use tax transactions using haphazard and judgment selection, as appropriate.
+The results of our sample testing cannot be projected to the entire populations from which the test items were selected.
 We obtained an understanding of internal control that is significant to the audit objectives and planned and performed procedures to assess internal control to the extent necessary to address our audit objectives.
 We also obtained an understanding of legal provisions that are significant within the context of the audit objectives, and we assessed the risk that illegal acts, including fraud, and violations of applicable contract, grant agreement, or other legal provisions could occur.
 Based on that risk assessment, we designed and performed procedures to provide reasonable assurance of detecting instances of noncompliance significant to those provisions.